8fold/site-joshbruce.com/content-root/public/experiences/finances/investment-policy/content.md

 - The FI number is 750,000 [.United States dollars](USD), higher than the initial estimate of 500,000 USD.
 - This is because estimated spending in retirement was increased to 30,000 USD based on 2021 [tracking](/essays-and-editorials/finances/budgeting/).
+- Setting the rate of return to 7 percent.
+- Safe withdrawal rate of 4 percent (conservative).
+- Inflation set at 3 percent.
+- I used the net income from Wave for the previous year rounded down to the nearest 10,000 USD divided by 12 for the monthly contribution amount.

-- Coast FI 1: 240,489 USD
+- Coast FI 1: 256,521 USD
     1. Starting at age: 43
+    2. Achieved by age: 44
+    3. Retire by age: 72
+    4. Starting net worth of 188,310 USD
+- Coast FI 2: 288,551 USD
+    1. Starting at age: 44
     2. Achieved by age: 45
-    3. Retire by age: 72
+    3. Retire by age: 70
-    4. Starting net worth of 188,309 USD
+    4. Starting net worth of 256,521 USD
-- Coast FI 2: 281,338 USD
+- Coast FI 3: 365,110 USD
     1. Starting at age: 45
-    2. Achieved by age: 46
-    3. Retire by age: 70
-    4. Starting net worth of 240,489 USD
-- Coast FI 3: 355,982 USD
-    1. Starting at age: 46
-    2. Achieved by age: 48
+    2. Achieved by age: 47
     3. Retire by age: 65
-    4. Starting net worth of 281,338 USD
+    4. Starting net worth of 288,551 USD
-- Coast FI 4: 468,448 USD
+- Coast FI 4: 480,459 USD
-    1. Starting at age: 48
+    1. Starting at age: 47
-    2. Achieved by age: 51
+    2. Achieved by age: 49
     3. Retire by age: 60
-    4. Starting net worth of 355,982 USD
+    4. Starting net worth of 365,110 USD
-- Coast FI 5: 592,736 USD
+- Coast FI 5: 632,252 USD
+    1. Starting at age: 49
+    2. Achieved by age: 52
+    3. Retire by age: 55
+    4. Starting net worth of 480,459 USD
+- FI: 750,000 USD
-    1. Starting at age: 51
+    1. Starting at age: 52
     2. Achieved by age: 54
-    3. Retire by age: 57
-    4. Starting net worth of 468,448 USD
-- FI: 750,000 USD
-    1. Starting at age: 54
-    2. Achieved by age: 57
-    3. Retire by age: 57
+    3. Retire by age: 54
-    4. Starting net worth of 592,736 USD
+    4. Starting net worth of 632,252 USD

-As I review this I'm struck by how it changes.
+Reviewing the Coast FI stack, I'm struck by how it changes.
 So, I've decided to capture the changes:

 - 2021: FI by 52.
 - 2022: FI by 53.
-- 2023: FI by 57 - increased initial retirement age to 72.
+- 2023: FI by 54 - increased initial retirement age to 72.

-All 3 years I achieved my saving and investing goals from a contribution perspective.
-However, 2022 was rough and we haven't recovered.
+All 3 years, I achieved my saving and investing goals from a contribution perspective.
+However, 2022 was rough, and we haven't recovered.

 ## Investments